-You are all set to prepare for your tax return – from documentation to the right tax forms, you’ve double checked everything already.
+You are all set to prepare for your tax return – from documentation to the right tax forms, you’ve double-checked everything already.
 But what about choosing the right filing status, huh?
-You should never underestimate the value of IRS tax filing status as it can possibly affect your tax return status.
-Moreover, a right filing status reaps out the lowest possible income taxes and the biggest refund for you.
+You should never underestimate the value of the IRS tax filing status as it can possibly affect your tax return status.
+Moreover, the right filing status reaps out the lowest possible income taxes and the biggest refund for you.

 So, let’s dive deep into IRS tax filing status maths!

 Under the United States federal income tax law, filing status determines which tax return form an individual will use, and what tax rates and standard deduction amounts will apply to a specific tax return.
 It is considered an important factor in computing the taxable income of individuals.
 The determination is mostly affected by the marital status and family situation of an individual.

 Why Filing Status Is Important?

 Are you unable to figure out why everyone is so much into determining the filing status when all that matters at this instance of time is determining how much they owe in taxes?
 Well, it is quite tedious to understand IRS policies, but you’ve to work according to them, sooner or later.
 Believe it or not, your filing status can ruin the fortune you have or going to have if not chosen carefully.
 The importance of determining the right filing status lies into the understanding of all the tax-essentials, including filing requirements, tax rates, standard deduction, tax deductions and credits that will affect due to one wrong choice.